Skip to main content

 DoD Components should adhere to the following metadata guidance for their learning content as well as other applicable training and education materials:

-• Learning metadata should include data that describes the alignment of Learning Objects to the different educational frameworks used by an organization, such as competency frameworks (e.g., Sharable Competency Definitions), Enabling and Terminal Learning Objectives (ELOs and TLOs), Skill matrices; Training & Evaluation Outlines; or other established frameworks).
+• Learning metadata should include data describing the alignment of Learning Objects to the different educational frameworks used by an organization, such as competency frameworks (e.g., Sharable Competency Definitions), Enabling and Terminal Learning Objectives (ELOs and TLOs), Skill matrices; Training & Evaluation Outlines; or other established frameworks).
 Alignment metadata should delineate whether the Learning Object teaches, assesses, or both.

 • Metadata may include additional technical information, contextual data about the delivery of an instance of that Learning resource or event, and pointers to other types of learner data collected within a particular activity.